Chelsea Clinton: Children's non-fiction

-In 2018, Clinton wrote a companion book featuring women around the world, also published by Philomel and illustrated by Boiger, entitled She Persisted Around the World: 13 Women Who Changed History which debuted at No. 2 on the Times Children's Picture Books Best Sellers list and remained on the list for 40 weeks.
+In 2018, Clinton wrote a companion book featuring women around the world entitled She Persisted Around the World: 13 Women Who Changed History.
+The book debuted at No. 2 on the Times Children's Picture Books Best Sellers list.

 Clinton's fourth children's book, Start Now!: You Can Make a Difference, was published by Philomel in 2018.
 It is aimed at empowering young would-be activists aged seven to ten, addressing themes ranging from bullying to climate change to endangered species.
 In interviews, she talked about how she drew on her personal experiences and strategies for dealing with bullies growing up and as an adult.

 In 2019, Clinton published her fifth children's book, Don't Let Them Disappear: 12 Endangered Species Across the Globe.
-The book, illustrated by Gianna Marino, is about endangered animals and is aimed at teaching children aged four to eight about species in need of protection, an interest of hers for 20 years.
+The book, illustrated by Gianna Marino, is about endangered animals and is aimed at teaching children aged four to eight about species in need of protection.

 Clinton continued her children's "She Persisted" series in 2020 with She Persisted in Sports: American Olympians Who Changed the Game, also published by Philomel.
 Again illustrated by Alexandra Boiger, this chapter book celebrates women in sports who broke records and smashed barriers with their persistence.

 Co-authored with Hillary Clinton

-In 2019, she co-wrote a book with her mother, Hillary Clinton, titled The Book of Gutsy Women: Favorite Stories of Courage and Resilience and they embarked on a multi-city book tour together.
+In 2019, Clinton co-wrote a book with her mother, Hillary Clinton, titled The Book of Gutsy Women: Favorite Stories of Courage and Resilience and they embarked on a multi-city book tour together.

-The mother-daughter writing duo followed in 2020 with Grandma's Gardens, a children's book inspired by Hillary's mother Dorothy Rodham, who had a passion for gardening that the authors describe as a loving inter-generational activity.
+In 2020, the mother-daughter writing duo published Grandma's Gardens, a children's book.
+The book was inspired by Hillary's mother, Dorothy Rodham, who had a passion for gardening.